 Scheduled payments of interest on the Deposits and of interest or principal on the Equipment Notes are herein referred to as "Scheduled Payments", and May 1 and November 1 of each year, commencing on May 1, 2020, until the applicable final expected Regular Distribution Date are herein referred to as "Regular Distribution Dates".
 See "Description of the Equipment Notes-Principal and Interest Payments".
-The "Final Maturity Date" for the Class AA Certificates is November 1, 2033, for the Class A Certificates is November 1, 2029.
+The "Final Maturity Date" for the Class AA Certificates is November 1, 2033, for the Class A Certificates is November 1, 2029 and for the Class B Certificates is November 1, 2029.